The moduli space of matroids: Realization spaces and the Tutte group

 for every $(r-2)$-subset $I$ of $E$ and all $i_1<i_2<i_3<i_4$ with $i_1,i_2,i_3,i_4\notin I$, where $I_{k,l}=I\cup\{i_k,i_l\}$.

 \begin{rem} Note that a strong Grassmann-Pl\"ucker function is evidently a weak Grassmann-Pl\"ucker function.
 Thus every strong $F$-matroid is a weak $F$-matroid.
-For many pastures of interest, the reverse implication is also true.
-For instance, this holds for the class of \emph{perfect tracts}, which are tracts for which covectors are orthogonal to vectors, cf.\ \cite[section 3]{Baker-Bowler17} for details.
+For many tracts of interest, the reverse implication is also true.
+For instance, this holds for the class of \emph{perfect tracts}, which are tracts for which covectors are orthogonal to vectors, cf.\ \cite[section 3]{Baker-Bowler19} for details.
 Examples of perfect tracts are $\Funpm$, $\K$, $\S$, $\T$, partial fields and doubly-distributive hyperfields.
 (A hyperfield $K$ is \emph{doubly-distributive} if $(a\hyperplus b)(c\hyperplus d) \ = \ ac \hyperplus bc \hyperplus ad \hyperplus bd$ for all $a,b,c,d\in K$.)
 Not every tract, or even hyperfield, is perfect.
-For instance, the phase hyperfield, which is the hyperfield quotient of $\C$ by $\R^\times$, admits weak matroids that are not strong.
-See Example 2.36 in \cite{Baker-Bowler17} for details.
+For instance, the phase hyperfield, which is the hyperfield quotient of $\C$ by $\R_{>0}$, admits weak matroids that are not strong.
+See Example 2.36 in \cite{Baker-Bowler19} for details.

-In the following, we shall call a pasture $F$ \emph{perfect} if the associated tract $F^\tract$ is perfect.
-Since the matroid theories of $F$ and $F^\tract$ coincide by Proposition \ref{prop: relation between matroids over pasteurized ordered blueprints and tracts}, which is also true for weak matroids, we conclude that every weak matroid over a perfect pasture is a strong matroid.
+In the following, we shall call an idyll $F$ \emph{perfect} if the associated tract $F^\tract$ is perfect.
+Since the matroid theories of $F$ and $F^\tract$ coincide by Proposition \ref{prop: relation between matroids over Funpm-algebras and tracts}, which is also true for weak matroids, we conclude that every weak matroid over a perfect idyll is a strong matroid.
 This justifies our abuse of terminology. \end{rem}

 \begin{df} The \emph{weak matroid space of rank $r$ on $E$} is the ordered blue scheme

 where $\cPl^w(r,E)$ is generated by the $3$-term Pl\"ucker relations

 for every $(r-2)$-subset $I$ of $E$ and all $i_1<i_2<i_3<i_4$ with $i_1,i_2,i_3,i_4\notin I$ where $x_{I,k,l}=x_{I\cup\{i_k,i_l\}}$. \end{df}